 The Evolution of Gambling Laws in New Jersey

 Today, Atlantic City, New Jersey, stands as one of the leading gambling destinations in the United States.
 From its humble origins before legalizing gambling to being the front-runner for online casinos, the story of New Jersey's gambling laws and changes is fascinating.
-And this article highlights the best of times in the future for New Jersey Gambling.
+This article highlights key milestones and the promising future for New Jersey gambling.

 The Gambling Ban

 Some records suggest that some sort of organized gambling occurred in New Jersey before the advent of the United States in 1776.
-In the 1770's New Jersey was one of many states to use lotteries to finance the war effort, including the American revolutionary war.
+In the 1770s, New Jersey was one of many states to use lotteries to finance the war effort, including the American Revolutionary War.
 The lotteries were so successful that legendary universities like Princeton and Rutgers got funding through lotteries.
-However, come 1844; New Jersey banned lotteries.
+However, in 1844, New Jersey banned lotteries.

 Officially from 1894 to 1939, New Jersey upheld the gambling ban.
-However, many pockets and institutions still carry out gambling operations.
-Many fundraising events during this period offered Bingo.
+However, in many pockets of society and institutions, gambling operations still carried on.
+Many fundraising events during this period offered bingo.

 The Freehold Raceway

-New Jersey also is one of the earliest states to participate in legalized horse racing.
+New Jersey was also one of the earliest states to participate in legalized horse racing.
 The Freehold Raceway opened in 1830, making it the oldest racetrack in America.
-And throughout the decades, horse racing was added to the gambling menu.
-However, come 1894, gambling in the Garden State became officially outlawed.
+Throughout the decades, horse racing was added to the gambling menu.
+However, in 1894, gambling in the Garden State became officially outlawed.
 It wouldn't be until 1939 that horse racing gambling would become legal again.

 The Modern-Day Gambling Revolution